Glinek/Glinek.github.io/content/Projects/PicoCalc-mod/index.md

 **Info!** This project is WORK IN PROGRESS!
 Even though my PicoCalc's custom back is made, the software is still being developed.
 {{< /alert >}}

 [PicoCalc by ClockworkPi](https://www.clockworkpi.com/picocalc) is an amazing kit.
 But for my needs it lacks a few things, like how am I supposed to make a custom handheld system without RTC?
 Impossible...
 Thankfully Clockwork shares all the files on [their github](https://github.com/clockworkpi/PicoCalc) so it's fairly easy to add custom boards.
 Another thing, have you seen its software?
-Don't get me wrong, [PicoMite](https://geoffg.net/picomite.html) is incredible, but why would you use BASIC in 2025?
+Don't get me wrong, [PicoMite](https://geoffg.net/picomite.html) is incredible, why would you use BASIC in 2025 though?
 So I'm also making new software...
 But let's not get ahead of myself.
 Let's, for now, focus on hardware